swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [minimap](https://github.com/lh3/minimap2)
+Ubuntu LTS version: 2.17<br/>
+GitHub version: 2.24

 The Ubuntu Focal (20.04) LTS repositories have version 2.17.
-The current release version (May 2021) in GitHub is 2.18.
+The current release version (May 2021) in GitHub is 2.24.
 As this is under active development, we'll have to keep up with new releases (similar instructions to below).

 From the Ubuntu repositories: